nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

 </table>

 Any additional information recorded against the referral.
-This could include additional categorisation of the referral or notes recorded post referral such as details of progress or outcomes.
+This could include additional categorisation of the referral or notes recorded against the referral after it has been made such as details of progress or outcomes.

 ## Elements **not in use**